gmacario/gmacario.github.io/_posts/2021-12-28-trying-symbl-ai.md

 ```

 **DISCLAIMER**: Yes, I know that online videos are meant to be streamed in order to provide advertising
 and such.
-I made this just to be able to experiment with the Symbl.ai Summarization API and I believe
-that I have not violated any YouTube or video author copyrights.
+I made this just to experiment with the Symbl.ai Summarization API and I guess I did not violate any YouTube or video author copyrights.
 If anyone believes differently please get in touch with me and I will amend the instructions above.

 ## Authentication